Girl killed after Land Rover crashes into Wimbledon primary school as driver arrested

 Pictures from scene show huge emergency services presence at Wilberforce House, The Study Preparatory School on Camp Road on Thursday morning

-A girl has been killed and several others injured after a Land Rover crashed into a primary school in Wimbledon on the last day of term.
+A girl has been killed and at least eight others injured after a Land Rover crashed into a primary school in Wimbledon during a reported tea party on the last day of term.

 Police also confirmed that the driver of the vehicle, a woman aged in her 40s, has been arrested on suspicion of causing death by dangerous driving on Thursday.